KMPS PRESALE: The Professional Bull Riders Tacoma Invitational 2018

-New Country @ 94.1 has an amazing presale for the PBR Tacoma Invitational.
-It starts Wednesday, Nov.
-1st and is your first shot at tickets to see the top 35 bull riders in the world in action at the Tacoma Dome on April 14th & 15th, while saving you up to 25% on you tickets!
+New Country @ 94.1 has an amazing presale opportunity for you to be at the PBR Tacoma Invitational next spring.
+It’s your first shot at tickets to see the top 35 bull riders in the world in action at the Tacoma Dome on April 14th & 15th, while saving you up to 25% on you tickets!

 Here is what you will need to do to take advantage of this offer: